bgamari/ghc-wiki-import/building/preparation/linux.md

 ```

-For building the documentation: (User's Guide and Cabal guide):
+For building the documentation (User's Guide):

 ```wiki